POD-io/Oblivion-ArchipelagoMod/README.md

 The mod is best experienced by loading a save from just before leaving the sewers, or you can start a new game.

-# Troubleshooting:
+## Troubleshooting:

 This is Oblivion, so we have some recovery options in the event of a crash, untimely death, or other issues.
 The best advice is to Quicksave(F5) any time you receive a new item from the multiworld.

-## Resending Items
+#### Resending Items

+You can use the console(~) to resend recent items.
+Type:

 ```
 Messsage "Resend X"
 ```
 where X is the number of items you need re-sent.
 You can check the bridge status file to see what items you have received.
 It will look like this:
 ```
 Item1,Item2,Item3,Item4,Item5